Dr. Ronald B. Standler

 anyone to use the provocative ideas in this essay in their prenuptial agreement.

-I address these provocative suggestions to attorneys, who specialize in family law,
+I address these provocative suggestions to attorneys who specialize in family law,

 to consider in appropriate situations.